-I serve on both community and academic organizations, locally and internationally, including the Gwaii Haanas Advisory Committee and the Advisory Councils of the Institute for Environmental Learning and the NSF Climate, Adaptation, Mitigation, and e-Learning (CAMEL) project.
-For the Ecological Society of America (ESA), I was an elected Member-at-Large on the Governing Board (2011-2013) and the Traditional Ecological Knowledge Section Chair (2008-2011) and for my efforts to enhance diversity in ecology, I was profiled in the ESA Focus on Ecologists series.
-I have been invited to serve on the editorial board of the new international journal on Food Ethics and have recently signed a book contract with Wiley-Blackwell to produce a monograph on Seafood Ethics: Implications for Global Food Security and Sustainability.
+I serve on both community and academic organizations, locally and internationally, including the Gwaii Haanas Advisory Committee and the Advisory Councils of the Institute for Environmental Learning and the NSF Climate, Adaptation, Mitigation, and e-Learning project.
+For the Ecological Society of America (ESA), I was an elected Member-at-Large on the Governing Board (2011-2013), the Traditional Ecological Knowledge Section Chair (2008-2011), and profiled in the ESA Focus on Ecologists series for my efforts to enhance diversity in ecology.
+I serve on the editorial board of the new international journal on Food Ethics and signed a book contract with Wiley-Blackwell to produce a monograph on Seafood Ethics: Implications for Global Food Security and Sustainability for publication in 2018.

 Lam, M. E. 2015.
 Comparing the Ethics and Sustainability of Capture Fisheries and Aquaculture, Journal of Agricultural and Environmental Ethics (accepted, invited submission to Special Issue of selected papers from the 11th EurSafe Congress).